-As mentioned, rather than providing one frame of governance, Linden allows the individual landowner to design and implement governance structures for their territory, thereby creating a multiplicity of governance frameworks.
-But there is a very lean framework for practically handling complains, however not for their resolution.
+As mentioned, rather than providing one frame of governance, Linden allows the individual landowner to design and implement governance structures for their territory, thereby creating a multiplicity of governance frameworks, or several layers of governance.
+There is a very lean framework for practically handling complaints, however not for their resolutions.

-There is an abuse reporting functionality which can be accessed by all users via the help menu.
-According to Linden Lab10, "Abuse is when anyone violates the Terms of Service (TOS) or the Community Standards (CS)."
-However recently Linden has decided to simply forward these complaints to the owner of the region where the abuse happened.
-It is up to the region's owner to decide whether and how to react on the complaint.
-So what if a regions owner is tolerating or even engaging in mal conduct?
-Chadrick Linden confirms: "If people are reporting [abuse by] a region owner, it's up to the region owner to decide what to do; [...[If a region owner is being abusive to the point of you having to report him, well he can run his region the way he wants, you should probably not hang out there."
+There is an abuse-reporting functionality which can be accessed by all users via the help menu.
+According to Linden Lab10, "abuse is when anyone violates the Terms of Service (TOS) or the Community Standards (CS)."
+However, recently Linden has decided to simply forward these complaints to the owner of the region where the alleged abuse took place.
+It is up to the region's owner to decide whether and how to react to the complaint.
+So what if a region's owner tolerates or even engages in malconduct?
+Chadrick Linden confirms: "If people are reporting [abuse by] a region owner, it's up to the region owner to decide what to do; [...]
+If a region owner is being abusive to the point of you having to report him, well he can run his region the way he wants, you should probably not hang out there."

-So once again there is no official dispute resolution system put in place by Linden Labs and they are promoting decentralized private legal regimes and private judicial execution.
-All that you can do is follow their "Guide to Filing an Abuse Report11" and see what happens.
-This anarchic state can be roughly compared to the internet of 1995 where no legal regulation was present.
-Following this example, it will take years before the legal authorities will begin to consider virtual world specific legal issues.
-Until then it is a lawless space for pioneers who have to find solutions for themselves.
+So once again there is no official dispute resolution system put in place by Linden Lab, and they are promoting decentralized private legal regimes and private judicial execution.
+All you can do is follow their "Guide to Filing an Abuse Report11" and see what happens.
+This anarchic state can be roughly compared to the internet of 1995, where legal regulation was nearly non-present.
+Following this example, it might take a while before the legal authorities will consider virtual world-specific legal issues or their implementation.
+Until then, virtual world pioneers will mostly have to find solutions for themselves.